nerab/paradeiser/README.md

 By default the break will be five minutes long.

 While there is a command to stop a break (see the section about `at`), it isn't really necessary to call it from a user's perspective.
 Either a new pomodoro is started, which will implicitely stop the break, or the break ends naturally because it is over.
 We do not track break time.

+### Cancel the pomodoro

+      $ par pomodoro cancel Just couldn't concentrate anymore.

+It will be marked as unsuccessful (remember, a pomodoro is indivisible).
+If no pomodoro is active, the command will throw an error.
+If a break is active, the command will do nothing except printing a warning.
+Remaining arguments, if present, will be added to the pomodoro as annotation.

 ### Initialize Paradeiser